Derived Categories of BHK Mirrors: Background

 \begin{remark} These conditions are restrictive.
 Their classification is discussed in Section~\ref{sec: KS cleaves}. \end{remark}

 We then can look at the well-defined hypersurface in a weighted projective stack that is cut out by the polynomial $F_A$,

 Condition (b) implies that the hypersurface is well-defined in this weighted projective space and condition (c) implies that the hypersurface is quasismooth.
 We further impose the condition that $Z_A$ is Calabi-Yau.
 This is equivalent to the condition that the degree of the polynomial $F_A$ is the sum of the weights $\sum_i q_i$.
-This is equivalent to the condition that the sum of the entries in the inverse matrix $A^{-1}$ is one, i.e., $\sum_{i,j} (A^{-1})_{ij} = 1$.
-If we want that the hypersurface $Z_A$ is just Fano Calabi-Yau, we merely desire that the sum of the entries of the inverse matrix $A^{-1}$ sums to an integer.
+This in turn is equivalent to the condition that the sum of the entries in the inverse matrix $A^{-1}$ is one, i.e., $\sum_{i,j} (A^{-1})_{ij} = 1$.
+If we want that the hypersurface $Z_A$ to be a generalized Calabi-Yau, i.e., a Fano variety with a middle Hodge structure similar to that of a Calabi-Yau manifold (see Definition 2.2 of \cite{FIK}), then we merely desire that the sum of the entries of the inverse matrix $A^{-1}$ sums to an integer.

 These hypersurfaces are highly symmetric.
-If we take the the torus $(\gm)^{n+1} $ acting coordinatewise on $\mathbb P(q_0, \ldots, q_n)$, we can describe many subgroups of the torus that represent certain symmetries of the polynomial $F_A$ and the hypersurface $Z_A$.
-Consider the group $\aut_{\diag}(F_A)$ of diagonal symmetries rescaling the coordinates and preserving $F_A$:
+If we take the the torus $(\gm)^{n+1} $ acting coordinatewise on $\P(q_0, \ldots, q_n)$, we can describe many subgroups of the torus that represent certain symmetries of the polynomial $F_A$ and the hypersurface $Z_A$.
+Consider the group $\aut_{\diag}(F_A)$ of diagonal symmetries rescaling the coordinates and preserving $F_A$,